 Let’s set up a scenario that we can use as an example for this lesson.
 We will imagine that Grandma lives next to a newly built soap factory.
 The soap factory has a pipe that puts out excess soapy water into the stream near your grandmothers prize-winning tomato garden.
 Grandma is not happy and is worried the exposure to the soap will affect tomato growth negatively.
 As a junior scientist, you decide to help her get some answers by conducting an experiment!

 Let’s learn some more about how to set up our test for this hypothesis:

 What Is a Controlled Experiment?

 A controlled experiment is a test for a hypothesis.
 The factors in the experiment that change are called variables.
 It is best to set up an experiment in which only one variable is being tested.
 All other variables should be unchanging, or controlled.
 This is why we call it a controlled experiment.

 What is the one variable we are testing in Grandma’s Tomato Experiment?
-ANSWER
+(ANSWER: the presence of soap.)

 There are two variables in every controlled experiment: